 Ø Silk Route Expedition

-The Centre is presently engaged in research on the most pressing and contemporary issues on the South and central Asian region.
-The Faculty Members of the Centre carried out research projects both individual and integrated on the study region.
-During the conduct of research the faculty uses all possible sources in shape of literature, statistical data, field work archaeological excavation and interaction with eminent scholars, subject experts and the area analysts during their foreign visits, attending the seminars, conferences, workshops which provides feedback to the policy planners of the country and the other countries as well.
+The Centre is presently engaged in research on the most pressing and contemporary issues about the Central Asian region.
+The faculty members of the Centre are engaged in individual and joint research projects at the study region.
+During the conduct of research, the faculty uses all possible sources in the shape of literature, statistical data, fieldwork archaeological excavation and interaction with eminent scholars, subject experts and the area analysts during their foreign visits, seminars, conferences, and workshops.
+The Centre provides feedback to the policy planners of the country and other countries as well.

 The Centre has also a commendable record of publications.
 It brought out its Annual Journal of Central Asian Studies, which has its international Editorial Board.
-It has received its appreciation across the world for its quality and contents.
-The Centre is also publishing its Bi-annual Central Asian Digest.
+It has received appreciation across the world for its quality and content.
+Besides, it has published more than 50 publications on diverse themes of Central Asia.

-Over the last few years the Centre has successfully organized a number of International Conferences.
-It is highly connected with a number of foreign institutes for academic cooperation.
-To this effect the University of Kashmir has inked several Memorandum of Understanding (MoU’S), for the Centre, with the most prestigious Universities and institutes in Turkey, China, Kazakhstan, Uzbekistan and Kyrgyzstan to carry out joint research and to exchange the faculty and research scholars.
-The faculty members of the Centre, in addition to carry out their research projects visits the thrust area.
-The way is also paved for the research scholars to visit the respective areas as a field study.
-Eminent scholars and experts of the country and abroad are invited to interact with the faculty and research scholars of the Centre.
+Over the last few years, the Centre has successfully organized several International Conferences and National Seminars.
+It is highly connected with several foreign institutes for academic cooperation.
+To this effect, the University of Kashmir has inked several Memorandum of Understanding (MoU’S), for the Centre, with the most prestigious Universities and institutes in Turkey, China, Kazakhstan, Uzbekistan, Kyrgyzstan, Australia, Russia and France to carry out joint academic and research activities.
+These MOUs facilitate the exchange of faculty and research scholars for field studies and interactions with the eminent researchers of the region.
+Besides, eminent scholars and experts of the country and abroad are invited to interact with the faculty and research scholars of the Centre.

-The enriched departmental library and well equipped computer lab. with Internet facility has augmented as a learning resources of the Centre.
-Besides, the Centre has a Museum which has a varied collection of rare antiquities and artifacts including specimens of archaeological and iconographic significance.
+The enriched departmental library with well-equipped computer and Internet facilities has augmented as a learning resource of the Centre.
+Besides, the Centre has a museum, called the Central Asian Museum, with a varied collection of rare antiquities, artefacts, and specimens having archaeological and iconographic significance.

 - To complete the inter-disciplinary projects of the Centre entitled Silk Route: Relevance and Revival.